istio/istio/devel/conventions.md

   derive a name that describes your desired function.

   - All filenames and directory names use camelCasing.
 No dashes, no underscores.
-The exception is for unit tests which follow the Go convention of having a _test.go suffix.
+The exception is for unit tests which follow the Go convention of having a \_test.go suffix.

   - All directory names should be singular unless required by existing frameworks.
   This is to avoid mixed singular and plural names in the full paths.
 NOTE:
-  Tranditional Unix directory names are often singular, such as "/usr/bin".
+  Traditional Unix directory names are often singular, such as "/usr/bin".

   - Third-party code